MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/azure-ai-search.md

 If you already connected the AI Search resource that contains the index you want to use to your project, skip this step.

 1. In the Azure portal, navigate to the AI Search resource that contains the index you want to use.
-2. Make sure your ACS resource is set to **Both** API key and RBAC access control.
+2. Make sure your ACS resource is set to **Both** API key and Role-based access control.
     :::image type="content" source="../../media/tools/ai-search/acs-azure-portal.png" alt-text="A screenshot of an AI Search resource Keys tab in the Azure portal." lightbox="../../media/tools/ai-search/acs-azure-portal.png":::

 3. In Azure AI Foundry, navigate to the project you created in the agent setup and Click on **Open in management center**.